dividharshana/git-tutorial/README.md

 *Study on Push, pull,branching and merging in Git

-#GIT
+# GIT

-open source 'control system'
+Free and open source 'control system'

-#GIT COMMANDS
+# GIT COMMANDS

 **Clone**-bring the repo that is hosted on github into a folder on your local machine